Ecological Storytelling

 OVERVIEW

 Storytelling is the most fundamental form of human communication; it is central to how we engage with the world.
-And this ECOLOGICAL STORYTELLING project is a creative approach to engaging with a world in a time of ecological crisis.
+And this ECOLOGICAL STORYTELLING project is a creative approach to cultivating insight and resilience for engaging with a world in a time of ecological crisis.

-ECOLOGICAL STORYTELLING draws deeply on creative, experiential and reflective methodologies to tell a New Story based on a sustainable, regenerative, life-supporting ecological worldview.
+ECOLOGICAL STORYTELLING draws on creative, experiential and reflective frameworks to tell a New Story based on a regenerative ecological worldview.

-Plus it offers critical storytelling tools for engaging with the central narratives of the unsustainable, degenerative, life-undermining anthropocentric worldview of the Old Story.
+Plus it offers critical storytelling tools for engaging with the central narratives of the degenerative, mechanistic, anthropocentric worldview of the current, dominant Old Story.

-This ECOLOGICAL STORYTELLING project is manifesting through three parallel platforms:
+This ECOLOGICAL STORYTELLING project is developing through 3 parallel and interdependent strands:

 • ECOLOGICAL STORYTELLING Workshops